 Salt-Tolerant Rice Sounds NiceBeing able to mass grow and produce a staple crop like salt-tolerant rice sounds very much like good news, especially being able to grow it in regions and areas with high levels of saline.
 However, ecosystems can be negatively affected if salt-tolerant rice begins to be overplanted and over-expanded.
 Especially in areas where demands for freshwater resources are greatest and also expanding since these areas are needed to dilute saltwater to acceptable, healthy salt concentrations.

 Plant Microbiomes ManipulationThe ever-growing demand for agricultural sustainability is influencing a new agricultural revolution: the manipulation of plant microbiomes, i.e., complex microbe communities which facilitate disease resistance, living cell growth, drought tolerance, food expansion and numerous other agricultural benefits.
 Extensive manipulation is now possible of complex microbiomes because of recent advances in technology.
-The long-term implications of plant microbiomes manipulation is unknown at present, but one positive outcome could be the restoration of ecosystems as well as the production of highly nutritional foods to feed entire populations of starving people.
+The long-term implications and environmental trends of plant microbiomes manipulation is unknown at present, but one positive outcome could be the restoration of ecosystems as well as the production of highly nutritional foods to feed entire populations of starving people.
 And let’s not forget reducing the use of fertilizers and pesticides as well as farmland expansion in areas that were previously unsuitable for agriculture.

 Harvesting the Deeper Regions of the SeaSome 656 to 3,280 feet (200 to 1,000 meters) below the ocean’s surface are watery regions teaming with fish and diverse sea life.
 However, the lack of sufficient technology and funding have severely limited fishing and exploration into these deep, dense watery regions where an endless bounty of food and precious minerals can be harvested.
 Until perhaps now.
 As the demand (and need) for fish increases, many countries, including Norway and Pakistan, have begun to explore and harvest this “mesopelagic zone” of our oceans.
-What is being ignored is the important role fish provide to this ecological zone of the ocean, such as carbon capture and creating significant food webs that sustain all sea life.
+The environmental issue being ignored is the important role fish provide to this ecological zone of the ocean, such as carbon capture and creating significant food webs that sustain all sea life.
 Unfortunately, ocean fishing is not effectively regulated on a global scale at present.
-Thus, this new trend to harvest the deep sea for profit and sustenance may direly impact the sustainability of numerous sea life and irreparably damage the ocean’s entire ecosystem as well as all life that lives above it.
+Thus, this new environmental trend to harvest the deep sea for profit and sustenance may direly impact the sustainability of numerous sea life and irreparably damage the ocean’s entire ecosystem as well as all life that lives above it.

 The Montreal Protocol: Regulation or Guideline?In 1987 the Montreal Protocol established an international commitment to limit and eventually eliminate the production and presence of CFC-11.
 A manmade chemical responsible for depleting Earth’s protective ozone layer, the presence of CFC-11 has declined more slowly than anticipated.
 Because of this, the amount of ultraviolet radiation reaching Earth could continue to increase, which eventually can have dire effects upon humanity and other living things.
 What concerns environmentalists is a recent investigation highly suggesting that China is using the chemical on a large scale and doing so to produce insulation for construction.
 As a clear violation of the agreement and direct challenge to the authority of the Montreal Protocol, what can be accomplished by global environmental governance, especially if it becomes unenforceable?
-An actionable response from the UN, U.S. or international community has yet to appear.
+An actionable response from the UN regarding the issue to the environment, U.S. or international community has yet to appear.
 Is there a future for international environmental agreements?
 If not, how great is the threat to biodiversity and the life of our planet?